INGEOTEC/EvoMSA/docs/source/competition.rst

       - 0.7324
       - 0.0000

-.. _rest-mex:
+.. _rest-mex-liga:

-`Research on Sentiment Analysis Task for Mexican Tourist Texts (REST-MEX) <https://sites.google.com/cimat.mx/rest-mex2023>`_
+`Research on Sentiment Analysis Task for Mexican Tourist Texts (Rest-Mex) <https://sites.google.com/cimat.mx/rest-mex2023>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The `Rest-Mex <http://journal.sepln.org/sepln/ojs/ojs/index.php/pln/article/view/6572>`_ task presented at IberLEF 2023 focused sentiment analysis and clustering on tourist texts; nonetheless, our participation was only on the sentiment analysis tasks.
+The first task consisted of identifying the polarity of the tourist text.
+The second task was to identify whether the visited place was either an attraction, hotel, or restaurant.
+The third and last task was identifying the country (i.e., Colombia, Cuba, and Mexico).

+The following table presents the performance, in terms of macro-f1, for the different systems tested for the polarity task.
+It can be observed that the best configuration corresponds to a Stack Generalization using two :py:class:`~EvoMSA.text_repr.BoW` systems as its base classifier.
+It is statistically equivalent to Stacking Generalization using three :py:class:`~EvoMSA.text_repr.BoW`.

 .. list-table:: Performance in Cross-validation (Polarity)
     :header-rows: 1